 However, not all businesses can easily qualify for a loan.
 Thoughts of fudging the application numbers or financial records might seem innocent, especially if there is every intention of repaying the loan on time and in full.
-Sure, there’s a small chance a loan may be approved based on false statements or financial data.
 But business owners shouldn’t be tempted towards lying on a small business loan application, no matter how desperate the need for financing might seem.

 Here’s what business owners need to know about the application process – and the risks of lying on a small business loan application.